joshgerdes/jekyll-uno/_posts/2013-12-18-how-to-add-users-to-remote-computers-local-administrators-groups.md

 ---
-title: How to add users to remote computers local Administrators groups
+title: How to add users to the Remote Computers local Administrators groups
 permalink: /win/how-to-add-users-to-remote-computers-local-administrators-groups/
 categories:
   - Windows